Pet Dental Care

 Dental Care and Tooth Removal For Your Pet

 Did you know that oral health has a significant impact on your pet’s quality of life, comfort, and even lifespan?
 Periodontal disease is the most common clinical condition found in adult cats and dogs, and according to the American Veterinary Medical Association (AVMA), 85% of dogs and cats are affected by three years of age!
+For those reasons, regular pet dental care is imperative.

 Being a responsible pet parent means doing everything in your power to keep anything harmful from impacting your pet.
 In a world where many diseases are not avoidable, it is particularly important to do all we can to avert those diseases that can be prevented.
 Our veterinarians want what’s best for you and your pet, and we love to educate clients on preventive measures to keep your pet from developing dental or periodontal disease.